 Degenerative disc disease is a painful condition that develops when the rubbery discs that cushion your spine become dry and inflexible.
 The compassionate and dedicated team of physicians at North Texas Orthopaedic & Spine diagnoses and treats degenerative disc disease with customized therapies designed to alleviate your pain and restore your spine health.
 Call or make an appointment online today.
-North Texas Orthopaedic & Spine is proud to serve patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine is proud to serve patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 The discs in your spine are rubbery pads that absorb shock and cushion your vertebrae.
 While everyone experiences some disc degeneration as they age and their discs become drier and less flexible, you may not have any pain or other symptoms.